Content style guide

 EU Settlement Scheme (EUSS)

 Capitalised.
-You can use the acronym 'EUSS' after the first full mention.
+You can use the initials 'EUSS' after the first full mention.

 eVisa